 Receipt by Principal

-When the Principal receives juvenile court records or other information as permitted by KRS 610.345, s/he shall ascertain that the student named in the confidential record is currently enrolled in his/her school.
+Records or information received on youthful or violent offenders shall not be disclosed except as permitted by law.
+When such information is received, the Superintendent shall notify the Principal of the school in which the child is enrolled.
+The Superintendent may designate an employee of the District to receive notices and carry out the Superintendent's responsibilities.
+The Superintendent/designee shall provide the clerk and the court-designated worker with notice of any designation and the name and contact information for the Superintendent's designee.

 The Principal receiving this information shall retain the information in a locked file.
 Records or information disclosed to the Principal pursuant to this procedure shall not be disclosed to any other person, including school personnel, except the following: